How to Report Child Abuse

 Once an investigation is conducted, child abuse reports are listed as either:5

 - Substantiated – child abuse was proven under the law.

 - Indicated – some states differentiate between indicated and substantiated child abuse reports.
-In indicated child abuse cases, the child abuse cannot be proven under the law but there is reason to suspect that the child was abused or at risk of abuse.
+In indicated child abuse cases, the child abuse cannot be proven under the law but there is a reason to suspect that the child was abused or at risk of abuse.